milan-zededa/httptrace/nettrace/README.md

 }
 fmt.Printf("Network traces collected from the HTTP client: %s\n", string(traceInJson))
 ```
+Note that communication with the HTTP server continues until the request fails
+or the returned body is fully read or closed.
+In other words, prefer getting network
+traces AFTER reading response body.

 The returned packet captures (`pcaps` in the example; one for each configured interface)
 can be each saved to a file using `PacketCapture.WriteToFile(filename)` and analyzed